eldronzhou/SDPR/README.md

 # Known issues:

 We found SDPR may encounter convergence issue when the sample size for each SNP differs.
-We are working on a fix and will update the software shortly.
+We are working on a fix and will update the software in two weeks. -4.16.2021

 # SDPR